mendix/docs/content/en/docs/developerportal/portfolio-management/_index.md

 * **Company Portfolios** – this section shows all the restricted and open portfolios in your company, for which you are not a portfolio member.
   * Restricted portfolios – clicking the portfolio card shows more details about the restricted portfolio.
 To join a restricted portfolio, click **Request to Join** on the portfolio card.
 A Portfolio Manager needs to approve this [access request](#access-requests).
   * Open portfolios – you can directly access the open portfolio by clicking the portfolio card.
-You will have the same access rights as a Viewer of the portfolio.
-To join an open portfolio, click **Request to Join** from the left side menu after opening the portfolio.
+You will have the same access rights as the Viewer of the portfolio.
+To join an open portfolio, click **Request to Join** on the lower-left corner after opening the portfolio.
 A Portfolio Manager needs to approve this [access request](#access-requests).

 ### 2.2 Portfolio Cards {#portfolio-card}